S4 method for class 'section'

 Generally, the [[ method lets users extract information from oce objects, without having to know the details of the internal storage.
 For many oce sub-classes, [[ can also return quantities that are computed from the object's contents.

-# S4 method for section
+# S4 method for class 'section'

 Arguments